 Cliff Line Train passing through Lands End 1902 (OpenSFHistory / wnp4/wnp4.1053.jpg)

-Patrons had the option to bath in salt water and spring water pools with varying temperatures.
-Entertainment was provided as well as a museum that featured Sutro’s extensive collection of artifacts he had brought home from his travels.
+Entertainment was provided, and a museum featured Sutro’s extensive collection of artifacts he had brought home from his travels.

 An excursion here was truly an experience to remember for many local San Franciscans during that era.
-Watch the video below of the 1902 rail journey through Land’s End.
-I could only imagine how exhilarating the trip was back then.

 Tragically, the Sutro Baths was engulfed by flames in 1966 and never reopened again.
-What is left for you to see are the atmospheric ruins of its foundations – a haunting memorabilia of its magnificent past.

 The video below reminisces the glory heydays of the Sutro Baths, once the world’s largest public baths.

 After exploring what remains of the Sutro Baths, locate the cave, which will be on your right as you face the Pacific.
-Feel free to enter and walk to the end for a wondrous symphony of ocean waves crashing against massive rocks.
-It can be slippery so watch your step.

 Land’s End: The Best Urban Hike in San Francisco: Sutro Baths Cave